sefasenlik/minitranslate/INSTALLATION.md

 1. If the application is running, right-click the tray icon and select "Exit".
 2. Delete the folder where you extracted the application files.
-3. To remove saved settings, delete the folder at `%APPDATA%\MiniTranslator`.
+3. To remove saved settings, delete the folder at `%APPDATA%\MiniTranslate`.
 4. If you enabled "Run at Windows startup," open the Settings window and uncheck the box before exiting the application to remove the registry key.

 ## Features